eduMFA/eduMFA/doc/policies/enrollment.rst

 type: string

-This is the URL of your privacyIDEA server, which the push App should connect to for the second registration step.
+This is the URL of your eduMFA server, which the push App should connect to for the second registration step.
 This URL usually ends with ``/ttype/push``.
-Note, that the smartphone app may connect to a different privacyIDEA URL than the URL of the privacyIDEA Web UI.
+Note, that the smartphone app may connect to a different eduMFA URL than the URL of the eduMFA Web UI.

 push_ttl
 ~~~~~~~~

-This is the time (in minutes) how long the privacyIDEA server
+This is the time (in minutes) how long the eduMFA server
 accepts the response of the second registration step.
 The smartphone could have connection issues, so the second step
 could take some time to happen.